 Council help and support if you cannot afford a suitable home

-This includes what you can afford, the size and location of housing you need and any additional disability or health needs.
+This includes what you can afford, the size and location of housing you need and any disability or health needs.

 If you cannot afford to stay in your home

-You can ask the council to consider you homeless and help you to find suitable, affordable housing.
 You do not always need an eviction notice from your landlord to get this help.

 The council might ask to see details of your: